News & Views

 AAG Members had the opportunity to attend a variety of conferences and gatherings across the province this Fall.
 This has allowed AAG to learn more about the opportunities for integrated care that will support the well-being of older adults in Alberta, while also sharing with others the collaborative work AAG is leading with the Culture Change Project to support this shift.
 Together, we move forward!

-Key themes that emerged across conferences:
+1. Key themes that emerged across conferences:

-1. The workforce makes the future possible
+2. The workforce makes the future possible

 • Demand for services and supports is ever-growing, but supply is finite.
 Multiple presentations and panels spoke to this challenge and the need for innovative service delivery models

-1. Connection = the correction
+3. Connection = the Correction

 • Connection is needed for intention system and service design.
 This is within community, across sectors, and across government ministries.

-2. Ecosystems must be person-focused
+4. Ecosystems must be person-focused

 • Connecting communities for wellbeing can power our way to this future